 At Lunsford Primary School we value the importance of the three-way relationship between children, parents and staff, as it enables children to make good progress and to maximise their potential.
-Formal parents meeting are offered in October and March, where parents have the opportunity of speaking with the teachers to discuss their child's progress and development, their next steps in learning and to view their child's learning journals.
+Formal parents meeting are offered in October and March, where parents have the opportunity of speaking with the teachers to discuss their child's progress and development, their next steps in learning and to view their child's learning in English and maths books.
 Parents are always welcomed to discuss their children informally at the end of the school day.